trilogy-group/ravendb/docker-ds/README.md

 /data/docker-ds/start_ravendb
 ```
 This will launch RavenDB in interactive mode and present the user with a command-line prompt.
 The RavenDB administration UI (named Studio) is also available via locally on port 8080 and remotely via the exposed port (You can see the exposed port with the result from `docker ps | grep ravendb-dev`).

-If you want to launch the RavenDB but without the interactive command mode then append an `-n` (for non-interactive) at the end of the command-line that launch the RavenDB server.